December 27 2024: Updated to use umap2

 , mainly default settings where

-Spectral vs SPCA
+Spectral vs PCA

-result of using init = "spca"
+of using init = "pca"

 , and the right-hand image is